-So the first set of verbs that you see, they are examples of intransitive verbs, okay.
-They are in examples of intransitive verbs "sleep, go, come, sit, dance", these are just couple of examples few examples; languages are full of such example.
+Let us look at these sentences.
+So, the first set of verbs that you see, they are examples of intransitive verbs.
+Sleep, go, come, sit, dance.
+These are just a couple of examples, few examples.
+Languages are full of such examples.
 If you come up with a sentence with these verbs, you do not have an object.
-Can you see, can you read these sentences?
-"John was sleeping" no object.

-"Go" "Bill was going home".
-You see a noun after the verb go right, which is home but it is not an object of this verb, which even complicates the problem.
-This is why I have highlighted these words in red, they are not objects.
-But the first sentence is at least simpler that there is no object.
-In the second one, we have something and still we are saying that is not an object.
-The level of complexity is just higher, how do I know?
-Right.
+Can you read these sentences?
+John was sleeping, no object.
+Go, Bill was going home.
+You see a noun after the verb go, which is home, but it is not an object of this verb, which even complicates the problem.
+This is why I have highlighted these words in red.
+They are not objects, but the first sentence is at least simpler that there is no object.
+In the second one, you have something and still we are saying that is not an object.
+The level of complexity is just higher.
+How do I know?

-third one, "Mary was coming from school" we have noun "school", we have something more than a noun, we have a preposition and a noun, we will talk about those phrases in a moment, not in a moment, some other time.
-But the verb "come" is an intransitive verb, what follows the verb "coming" is not an object of the verb, okay.
-"Chris was sitting in a chair" the verb sit is intransitive verb "in a chair" just like "from school" is not an object.
+Third one, Mary was coming from school.
+We have a noun school, we have something more than a noun, we have a preposition and a noun.
+We will talk about those phrases in a moment.
+Not in a moment, some other time, but the verb come is an intransitive verb.
+What follows the verb coming is not an object of the verb.
+Chris was sitting in a chair.
+The verb sit is an intransitive verb in a chair just like from a school is not an object.
+Nancy was dancing.
+You do not see any object there.
+That is a clear intransitive verb.

-"Nancy was dancing" you do not see any object there that is a clear intransitive verb, get it?
-In the second set, the verbs like eat, read and write these are examples of transitive verbs.
-You can read them, you see the objects in blue, and they are the required part of a sentence.
-If you just say, "Bob was eating", the idea is this sentence is not complete as long as this object is not present, okay.
-"Chris was reading a novel" we must not say "Chris was reading" we have to say "Chris was reading a novel" or whatever the person was reading.
-That part is the object of the verb and then "Lisa was writing a letter" see this thing?
-These are the objects of transitive verb.
-And last 2 examples are examples of ditransitive verbs where you have 2 objects.
+In the second set, the verbs like eat, read and write, these are examples of transitive verbs.
+You can read them.
+You see their objects in blue.
+They are the required part of a sentence.
+If I just say Bob was eating.
+The idea is this sentence is not complete as long as the object is not present.
+Chris was reading a novel.
+We must not say Chris was reading.
+We have to say Chris was reading a novel or whatever the person was reading.
+That part is the object of the verb.

+And then Liza was writing a letter.
+These are the objects of transitive verbs and the last two examples are examples of ditransitive verbs where you have two objects.
 Again, a sentence is not complete without both the objects.

-So we can say "Tony gave a pen to his daughter", "pen" is also an object, "to his daughter" is also another object, both the objects must be present in the sentence for the sentence to be complete.
-"Nancy was teaching Japanese, English" what does this mean?
-What does this sentence me?
-She was teaching English to Japanese people, right?
-Look at this; we can say the same sentence in 2 different ways.
+So, we can say Tony gave a pen to his daughter.
+Pen is also an object.
+To his daughter is also another object.
+Both the objects must be present in the sentence for the sentence to be complete.

+Nancy was teaching Japanese English.
+What does this mean?
+What does this sentence mean?